-Need quick cash?
 Credit cards maxed out?
-Look no further than your jewelry box or attic to uncover buried treasure in the form of jewelry, art and other valuables.
-Turning those valuables into cash is as easy as a trip to your local pawnshop.
+Look no further than your jewelry box to turn valuables into cash with a quick trip to your local pawnshop.

 Not ready to part permanently with Grandma’s wedding ring?
 No problem: Pawnshops grant short-term loans using your personal property as collateral, providing you with money in as little as five to 10 minutes, and best of all, no risk or effect on your credit, even if you default on the loan.
 Once you repay the loan — usually in one to four months — and the small loan fee, Grandma’s ring is returned to you.